 For example, a meeting area in the middle of a call center might not be the best idea, as the surrounding noises may take away from the conversation.
 Plus, your meetings will be distracting for employees at their desks, making it difficult for them to focus.

 Try grouping casual meeting spaces by department.
 This way, all the employees in the area are more likely to use that space together simultaneously, eliminating or drastically reducing the opportunity for distracting situations.

 3. Big Ideas in a Small Package

 Remember, this area is for quick, casual meetings between a few people, so be careful not to take up too much room in the office.
-A small grouping of two to four chairs surrounding a compact conference table or even a low coffee table is ideal, providing just enough space for quick, comfortable collaboration.
+A small grouping of 2 to 4 chairs surrounding a compact conference table or even a low coffee table is ideal, providing just enough space for quick, comfortable collaboration.

 Possibly the most important thing to keep in mind when designing a casual meeting space is to keep it open.
-That is to say, do not allow this space to be reserved in advance, lest it become just another unreachable conference room.
-Incorporating multiple huddle areas in your office should minimize the chances of every conference room being booked at the same time, ensuring that all employees will be able to get together at the drop of a hat.
+Do not allow this space to be reserved in advance, lest it becomes just another unreachable conference room.
+Incorporating multiple huddle areas in your office should minimize the chances of every conference room being booked simultaneously, ensuring that all employees can get together at the drop of a hat.